input-output-hk/atala-prism/CONTRIBUTING.md

 **NOTE**: It's important to create new commits when addressing the reviewer comments (instead of `git commit --amend`), so that we know what exactly changed, when the PR is approved, squash your commits or reorganize them to remove the dirty commits.

-Before merging a PR, ensure that your branch has all the changes from the base branch (like `develop`).
+You are responsible to merge your PRs whne they are ready, before that, ensure that your branch has all the changes from the base branch (like `develop`).

 ## Merging